Type II superstring amplitude at one-loop and transcendentality

 The non-analytic part is more intricate.
 The cancellation of $\log(L)$ upon combining the integrals over $\mathcal{M}_L$ and $\mathcal{M}_R$, along with the fact that the logarithmic dependence on Mandelstam variables always takes the form $\log(Ls)$, implies that the coefficient of $\log(-s)$ corresponds to the linear term in the zero-mode of $\beta^{\mathrm{eqv}}$’s in the expansion of MGFs.
 At order $w$, as proposed in \cite{Dorigoni:2024oft}, this coefficient is a single-valued MZV of transcendental weight $w-1$.
-By unitarity, being connected to the tree-level four-point amplitude, it is free of irreducible MZVs beyond depth 1.
+By unitarity, being connected to the tree-level four-point amplitude, it is free of irreducible MZVs beyond depth~1.

-Up to weight 7, the non-analytic terms involve $\gamma_E$, $\zeta_k$ and its logarithmic derivatives, and rational numbers.
+Up to weight 7, the non-analytic terms involve $\gamma_E$, $\zeta_z$ and its logarithmic derivatives, and rational numbers.
 Additionally, as noted in \cite{DHoker:2021ous, Doroudiani:2023bfw}, starting from weight 8, $\log(2\pi)$ appears in the integrals of MGFs.
 However, by using an appropriate reflection (\ref{reflectionEven}), this term can be eliminated.
-Furthermore, $\gamma_E$ itself can be expressed as the regularized value of $\zpt{1}$

-Therefore, up to weight 7, the non-analytic part can be expressed using single-valued MZVs of weight $w-1$, rational numbers, and the logarithmic derivative of the Riemann zeta function.
-Using Eq.
-(4.1) of \cite{Doroudiani:2023bfw}, the origin of the \(\zp{k}\) terms can be traced to the residue of the regularized Rankin-Selberg transform of MGFs (see Eqs.
+Using Eq.~(4.1) of \cite{Doroudiani:2023bfw}, the origin of the \(\zp{z}\) terms can be traced to the residue of the regularized Rankin-Selberg transform of MGFs (see Eqs.
 (2.17) and (2.18) of \cite{Doroudiani:2023bfw} for the definition) at 1.
 The regularized Rankin-Selberg transform of MGFs has been shown to be an L-function \cite{Zerbini:unpublished}.
-By Beilinson’s conjecture \cite{Beilinson}, the residue of an L-function with a simple pole is a period.
-However, in the examples of these L-functions where the value around 1 is known, \(\zp{k}\) appears only when higher poles are present, leaving the precise nature of these residues unresolved.
-Notably, reflecting \(\zp{1}\) reveals that \(\zp{0} = \log(2\pi)\), which is the logarithm of a period.
+A consequence of Beilinson’s conjecture \cite{Beilinson} is that the residue of an L-function with a simple pole is a period.
+However, in the examples of these L-functions where the expansion around 1 is known, \(\zp{z}\) appears only when higher poles are present, leaving the precise nature of these residues unresolved.
+Notably, \(\zp{0} = \log(2\pi)\) \cite{Lerch}, which is the logarithm of a period.

 Overall, the schematic form of the non-analytic term for all orders is given by